 The following appliances are permissible: one half-size refrigerator and one microwave oven per student room; coffee pots and coffee makers with thermostats; popcorn poppers; and blenders.
-Grills must be charcoal grills and can only be used on concrete patios, parking areas, or lawns; ten feet or more from any structure.
+Grills must be charcoal grills and can only be used on concrete patios, parking areas, or lawns; they must be ten (10) feet or more from any structure.
 Grills cannot be used on decks or porches.

 No personal air conditioners are permitted in student living areas.

 You are not allowed to possess a dart board or darts; confiscation of the equipment and other sanctions will result, including restitution for damages.

 No pets may be kept on campus by students living in residence halls, fraternity houses, or College-owned housing.
 No pets are allowed in other College buildings, and no pets belonging to students who live off-campus may be brought onto the campus unless they are on a leash.
 No warm-blooded, feathered, or poisonous animals, or snakes, caged or uncaged, are allowed in the residence halls, college-owned cottages, or fraternity houses.
 They are also prohibited from visiting.
 Animals are both a health hazard and a nuisance for the hall community.